 Students will become scientists and investigate an important natural resource – water.
 Through this hands-on program, your scientists will learn how water cycles throughout our planet and use different methods to test their own predictions about the water quality in the different water bodies at the park.
 Students will also learn the history and importance of Chilo Lock 34 through a tour of our river museum.
 Recommended for grades 4 to 8.

 Create your own program

 Adults must pay and stay for programs if any of their registered children are under age 8; this includes siblings who stay and participate in the program.
-Adults with children age 9 and older who wish to drop off need to fill out a registration and release form.
-Parents of older children who wish to stay must pay the program fee.
+Adults with children ages 9 and older are able to drop off their child after filling out a registration and release form.
+Parents of older children who wish to stay, must pay the program fee.
 There is no charge for non-participating siblings age 5 and under.